 Well, so was I and that is why I put together this list.

-Most of the activities on my list are either free of low cost, because frankly I am cheap and I have three kids.
+Most of the activities on my list are either free or low cost because frankly I am cheap and I have three kids.
 So, if I am not careful we can quickly spend a lot of money.

-I have included activities for inside and out since you never know what the Portland weather will be like.
+I have included activities for inside and outside since you never know what the Portland weather will be like.

 Museum of Contemporary Craft is free every 1st Thursday of each month.

 Oaks Park offers reduced admission on selected days as well as buy 1 get 1 admission days to see their website for a list of discounted days.

 OMSI – a massive science museum is only $2 per person on the first Monday of the month.

 Oregon Zoo is only $4 on the second Tuesday of each month.